 Every traveller entering the United States is issued an electronic or hard copy Admission (I-94) Record Number and a stamp in their passport.

 The I-94 is your proof of legal status in the United States and you can stay in the United States legally until the date of expiry of your I-94.
 If you remain in the United States beyond the date of your I-94, you can be arrested, deported and likely barred from re-entering the United States in future.
-You can

-check your I-94 record online.
+Check your I-94 record online.

 You cannot renew your I-94 entry by travelling to Canada, Mexico or adjacent islands in North America.
 If you enter the United States under the VWP, travel to another country in North America, then try to re-enter the United States, you will not be issued a new I-94 entry.
 Your second entry into the United States will be linked to your first I-94 entry and you must still depart the United States by the expiry date of the first I-94 entry.

-If you were issued a hard copy of Form I-94 in your passport, you should surrender it to the airline or ship staff when departing the United States.
+If you were issued a hard copy of Form I-94 in your passport, surrender it to the airline or ship staff when departing the United States.
 Information on what to do if you were issued a hard copy but did not hand in your Form I-94 when departing the United States can be found on the

 United States Customs and Border Protection website.